 The Chrissie Cotter Gallery is located in Pidcock Street, Camperdown (see map below), next to the Camperdown Bowling Club.
-Since 1996, Marrickville Council has provided the gallery to individuals and organisations for exhibitions and cultural events.
+Since 1996, Inner West Council (formerly Marrickville Council) has provided the gallery to individuals and organisations for exhibitions and cultural events.

 When in use, gallery opening hours are Thursday to Sunday, 11am–4pm.
 Entry is free and the gallery is wheelchair accessible.